 - b) The merger with Grivalia completed in May 2019 has further enhanced Eurobank's capital with the total CAD and the CET1 ratios amounting to 19.2% and 16.7% respectively as at 31 December 2019.
-The net profit attributable to shareholders amounted to € 127 million (€ 257 million net profit from continuing operations before € 66 million restructuring costs after tax and € 62 million goodwill impairment) for the year ended 31 December 2019. - n 2019, the Group, after completing in September the sale of 95% of the mezzanine and junior notes of a separate securitization of a residential mortgage loan portfolio with a gross book value of ca. € 2 billion (project Pillar comprising primarily of non performing exposures ("NPE")) and executing its organic NPE reduction strategy, managed to decrease its NPEs at amortised cost by \in 3.7 billion to \in 13.0 billion, driving the NPE ratio to 29% (2018: 37%).
+The net profit attributable to shareholders amounted to € 127 million (€ 257 million net profit from continuing operations before € 66 million restructuring costs after tax and € 62 million goodwill impairment) for the year ended 31 December 2019. - In 2019, the Group, after completing in September the sale of 95% of the mezzanine and junior notes of a separate securitization of a residential mortgage loan portfolio with a gross book value of ca. € 2 billion (project Pillar comprising primarily of non performing exposures ("NPE")) and executing its organic NPE reduction strategy, managed to decrease its NPEs at amortised cost by € 3.7 billion to € 13.0 billion, driving the NPE ratio to 29% (2018: 37%).
 Non Performing Exposures are the Group's material exposures which are more than 90 days past-due or for which the debtor is assessed as unlikely to pay its credit obligations in full without realization of collateral, regardless of the existence of any past due amount or the number of days past due.
 The Greek government in order to support the reduction of non-performing loans (NPL) of banks designed an asset protection scheme ('APS'), approved by European Commission in October 2019, to assist them in securitizing and moving non-performing loans off their balance sheets.
 In December 2019 the Bank, following the enactment of the 'APS' law and its decision to opt-in for all the senior notes of the Cairo transaction, has entered into binding agreements for: a) the sale of 20% of the mezzanine and the minimum required percentage (as per 'APS') of junior notes of a securitization of a mixed assets portfolio with a gross book value of ca. € 7.5 billion (project Cairo comprising primarily NPEs) and b) the sale of a majority stake in Financial Planning Services S.A.
 (FPS), the licensed 100%-owned loan servicer of Eurobank (project Europe).
 In June 2020 the sale was completed.
-Upon the sale, the Bank ceased to control the Company.
+Upon the sale, the Bank ceased to control the Company. - d) The underlying loans denominated in Swiss Franc relate to mortgage and small business loans provided to Greek customers with relevant collaterals/properties being in Greece (issuing loans indexed in CHF was a market practice in the banking sector in the past).
+Currency fluctuations are captured in the fair value movement of the deemed loan asset, hence no currency exposure is separately reflected in the profit and loss of the Company.